testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 * assertions that were made (both passed and failed)
 * values that were checked (`__` in the console output)

 After tests run, webtau generates rich HTML report with all the captured data.
-We are going to look at the reports later.
+We are going to look at the reports in details later, for now here is a screenshot of a report of the tests we are going to write below.

+:include-image: game-store-report-http-call.png {scaleRatio: 0.5}

 # Basic Configuration